tombosmansibm/custom_isam_collection/README.md

 The sample structure here also contains the structure necessary to upload this to pip.
 See https://packaging.python.org/tutorials/packaging-projects/ for more information on how to do that.

-For this demo , I uploaded the package to the test index of test.pypi.org : https://test.pypi.org/manage/project/tbosmans-isam-demo
+For this demo , I uploaded the package that is in this repo already to the test index of test.pypi.org : https://test.pypi.org/manage/project/tbosmans-isam-demo, so it is available .

 So first, create a new, clean virtual environment (for example with python 3.9)
 ```